sashadt/docs/docs/omni_channel_fraud_app.md

 - Realtime FraudPrevention Analysis
 - Realtime FraudPrevention Operations

-To import the dashboard in the application from the list of packaged dashboards, do the following
+To import the dashboard in the application from the list of packaged dashboards, do the following:

 1. Click on &#39;Import&#39; button from &#39;actions&#39; column from the above screen.
 2. Populate the data in the above screen and click on Import button to import selected dashboard in the application.
 3. Once dashboards are imported, user can see in the list.